Generic Name: formoterol (inhalation) (for MOE ter all)

 Formoterol inhalation may also be used for purposes not listed in this medication guide.

-Do not use this medicine to treat a sudden asthma or bronchospasm attack.
+Do not use this medicine to treat a sudden bronchospasm attack.
 It will not work fast enough.
 Use only a fast-acting inhalation medicine.

 Formoterol may increase the risk of death or hospitalization in people with asthma, but the risk in people with COPD is not known.
 Talk with your doctor about your individual risk.

-To make sure formoterol inhalation is safe for you, tell your doctor if you have:
+To make sure formoterol inhalation is safe for you, tell your doctor if you have ever had:

 a food or drug allergy;